obawp/moodle-docker/Readme.md

 ## Customize

-The Moodle current version is the 4.5 but you can customize it if do you want in your `Dockerfile`.
+You can easily install **IOMAD** instead Moodle if do you want.

 Supported:

-- Apache (moodle default)
+- Apache
-- Nginx (this repo default - recommmended here)
+- Nginx
 - MariaDB (this repo default - recommmended here)
 - MySQL
 - Postgres (moodle default)